Stealth-Market-Microstructure-Group/Research-on-Market-Microstructure-/README.md

 # A Replication of the Treynor (1971) Dealer Model

-This repository contains the Python code and research for our paper, "Foundations of Dealer Markets: A Replication and Analysis of the Treynor Model."
+This repository contains the Python code and research for our upcoming papers on **orderbook dynamics and dealer behaviour** in current highly evolved markets.

 ## Abstract